jcvernaleo/brewing/Seasick-Brewing.md

 applicable licensing, (potential) dry docking, fuel, and a crew capable of running a ship should it ever leave its dock.

-Finally, the brewery would also require capital to purchase the necessary components for operations, including an appropriate boat, and hire employees.
+Finally, the brewery would also require initial capital to purchase the necessary components for operations, including an appropriate boat, and hire employees.
 The authors of this paper do not yet know which ways a capital raise would be most effective, the target of the raise, or whom they would first approach for such an endeavor.
 It is worth noting that crowd-funding could very well be a viable option.
 Communities love owning a piece of business in a given area.
 Breweries tend to hold a special place in the hearts of locals.

 ## Challenges